rickirby/rickirby-portfolio/src/portfolio.md

 ::: item-details `SwiftLint` Quarantine Strategy to resolve thousands of Lint Violation To address the numerous `SwiftLint` violations scattered across hundreds of files in our project, I'm introducing a new approach known as the **Quarantine Strategy**.<br><br>
 ![Quarantine Diagram](/portfolio/port_sb_swiftlint_quarantine_diagram.png)<br>
-The Quarantine Strategy involves categorizing files into two groups: healthy and infected.
-We keep the health of healthy files by implementing `danger-swiftlint` on Pull Request, while on other side we reduce the number of infected files<br><br>
+The Quarantine Strategy involves classifying files into two categories: healthy and infected.
+To maintain the integrity of healthy files, we enforce `danger-swiftlint` on every Pull Request.
+Simultaneously, we work to reduce the number of infected files over time.<br><br>
 [See Details](/portfolio/swiftlint_quarantine_strategy){.rounded-button}
 :::
 ::: item-details AI-Powered Pull Request Reviewer
-Here is some detailed content inside the custom details block.

 :::
-::: item-details Create Default Release Notes for `TestFlight` and `Firebase` Build Here is some detailed content inside the custom details block.
+::: item-details Create Default Release Notes for `TestFlight` and `Firebase` Build

 :::
-::: item-details Create Release Script for Simplicity in Weekly Release Ritual Here is some detailed content inside the custom details block.
+::: item-details Create Release Script for Simplicity in Weekly Release Ritual

 :::

 #### ⚙️ iOS Core Stuff